KonduitAI/deeplearning4j-examples-refactor/README.md

 - arbiter-examples
 	* This project contains a set of examples that demonstrate useage of the Arbiter library for hyperparameter tuning.
 More information present in the project README here <TODO: Link to README>

-While these set of examples **obviously** don't cover all the functionality available in DL4J the intent is that it will cover the functionality required for most users - beginners and advanced.
+While these set of examples don't cover all the functionality available in DL4J the intent is that it will cover the functionality required for most users - beginners and advanced.
 File an issue (TODO:link) if you have feedback.
 We **love** hearing from you.
 We are also available via our discourse community channel (TODO:link) for questions.
 Cheers!